jyz0328/Document-Analyzer-EC530/README.md

 - `users.db`: database show all valid users name and password
 - `Database Create` folder : documents about how I generate this users.db
 - `Queue Implementation` folder : In this folder I explain what I do for quene implementation.
 Check `Quene_Implement_Report.pdf` to see detailed explanation
 - `Docker_and_Packaging` folder: in this folder explain what i did for python packaging.
-Here is also my documentation link: https://test.pypi.org/project/EC530-project2-new/0.1.0/
+Here is also my documentation link: https://test.pypi.org/project/EC530-project2-new/0.1.0/ , see more details in `Packaging and Docker Report.pdf`
 - `docker and quene` previous answer for [Link to your Queue Implementatiobn] and [link to your Docker and Installation implementation], however the answers of these two links have already updated by other two links, so this folder is not necessary now<br><br>

 what need do later:<br>